vishalquetzal/quetzalwill/_posts/2016-05-06-yama-and-niyama-universal-ethics.md

 5. Iishvara pran'idha'na: To take shelter or meditate on Iishvara, the Supreme Consciousness.

-<a href="https://quetzalwill.github.io/quetzalwill/a-name-to-the-nameless.pdf">"Download "A Name To The Nameless""</a>
+<a href="https://elmisterio.org/a-name-to-the-nameless.pdf">"Download "A Name To The Nameless""</a>

 	For a more complete and very lucid, modern and socially applicable understanding of Yama and Niyama, I refer the reader to the book of Ananadamurti, “A Guide To Human Conduct.”

+excerpt from "A Name To The Nameless"